 Due to medical advances over the last 25 years, it is often possible to discover during early pregnancy whether or not the fetus is affected with Down syndrome.
 This can allow parents the opportunity to choose whether or not to continue with the pregnancy.

-Between 11 and 13 weeks, an Ultrasound examination measures the fluid that accumulates in the back of the neck of the fetus, just under the skin.
+- Between 11 and 13 weeks, an ultrasound examination measures the fluid that accumulates in the back of the neck of the fetus, just under the skin.
 There is a strong association between the thickening of the neck in this area and the risk of Down syndrome.
 This test in combination with a blood test in the first trimester can be highly effective in detecting an affected fetus.

 At 16 to 18 weeks gestation, blood is drawn from the mother and analyzed for the presence of four substances: AFP (alpha-fetoprotein), hCG (human chronionic gonadotropin), UE3 (estriol) and inhibin A. Levels that are abnormal are associated with an increased risk of Down syndrome and certain other disorders.
 If the quadruple screen result is abnormal, patients must be offered further testing, such as amniocentesis or targeted ultrasound, so that a diagnosis can be made with certainty.

 At 16 to 22 weeks gestation, a standard ultrasound examination is performed to survey the fetal anatomy.
 At that time, the fetal head (brain) and neck, heart, abdomen (stomach, kidneys, bladder), spine and limbs are carefully examined for evidence of abnormalities.
 It is important that this examination be performed by a qualified, well trained medical professional who is familiar with accepted standards of care.
-Evidence of a wide range of fetal abnormalities can often be detected with a competent and thorough examination, including but not limited to findings associated with Down syndrome.
+Evidence of a wide range of fetal abnormalities can often be detected with a competent and thorough examination, including findings associated with Down syndrome.

-Common Mistakes made in prenatal misdiagnosis of Down syndrome cases:
+Common mistakes made in prenatal misdiagnosis of Down syndrome cases: